 Subject to the definitions and exemptions under the Licensing Act 2003, a premises licence authorises any premises to be used for one or more of the licensable activities.

 The licensable activities include one or more of the following:

-- Provision of regulated entertainment (this includes public entertainment, theatre, cinema, and indoor sports)
+- provision of regulated entertainment including public entertainment, theatre, cinema, and indoor sports; and

 Who can apply for a premises licence?